go-aah/docs/server.md

 ### How to do?

-There are you ways you can add the custom TLS config-
+There are two ways you can add the custom TLS config-
   * Via `aah.OnInit` event - It is `recommended` approach.
-Also you have `aah.AppConfig()` values available for you.
+Since you have access to `aah.AppConfig()` values.
   * Via `func init()`

 ```go